 Filed: March 31, 2006

 A system provides a list of search results, where one of the search results in the list of search results includes a snippet from a corresponding search result document.
-The system receives the selection of the snippet and provides an expanded snippet based on the selection of the snippet.
+The system receives the snippet selection and provides an expanded snippet based on the snippet selection.
 The expanded snippet includes the snippet and other text from a subset of the search result document.

-I’m not sure that the patent brings us much new in terms of the technology that it describes, and I would suspect that some people would even question the need for this patent at all.
-The Girafa patents covering the showing of a thumbnail preview also may not seem to be that remarkable an innovation, but they were the subject of some pretty serious litigation between Girafa and companies such as Amazon.com, Ask, Yahoo, Snap, IAC Search & Media, Exalead, and others.
-Regardless of that, this post is more about the changes that we’re seeing at Google.
+I’m not sure that the patent brings us much news regarding the technology that it describes, and I would suspect that some people would even question the need for this patent at all.
+The Girafa patents covering the showing of a thumbnail preview also may not seem to be that remarkable an innovation.
+Still, they were the subject of some pretty serious litigation between Girafa and companies such as Amazon.com, Ask, Yahoo, Snap, IAC Search & Media, Exalead, and others.
+Regardless of that, this post is more about the changes that we see at Google.

 For instance, the patent states the problem that it perceived searchers were having with search results in the following way: